-A recently leaked U.S. intelligence assessment has shed light on Israel’s potential plans to launch a military strike on Iran, escalating concerns over the growing tension between the two nations.
-The leak, which has sent ripples through diplomatic circles, offers a rare glimpse into the calculations and potential strategies that Israel may employ to neutralize what it sees as an existential threat from Iran’s nuclear program.
+A recent leak by US intelligence has brought into public notice Israel’s intentions for a possible military strike at Iran, ramping up the tension between the two countries.
+The leak, already causing ripples in the diplomatic circles, gives a rare view into Israel’s strategic calculus and potential strategies that it is mulling to neutralize what it perceives as an existential threat emanating from Tehran’s nuclear program.
 But what does this assessment really show, and what could it mean for the region and the world?

 U.S.

-US investigators are trying to find out how a pair of highly classified intelligence documents were leaked online.
-The documents, which appeared on the messaging app Telegram on Friday, contain an alleged US assessment of Israeli plans to attack Iran.
-The assessment is based on interpretation of satellite imagery and other intelligence.
+US investigators are racing to explain how a pair of highly classified intelligence documents ended up on a messaging app in the public domain.
+The documents appeared Friday on the app Telegram, including an alleged U.S. assessment about Israeli plans to attack Iran.
+The assessments are said to be based on interpretation of satellite imagery and other intelligence.

-On Monday White House National Security Council spokesman John Kirby said President Joe Biden was “deeply concerned” about the leak.
-Officials have not determined whether the documents were released due to a hack or a leak, Mr Kirby said.
-For three weeks now, Israel has been vowing to hit Iran hard in retaliation for Iran’s massed ballistic missile attack on Israel on 1 October.
+White House National Security Council spokesman John Kirby said on Monday that President Joe Biden was “deeply concerned” by the leak.
+Officials have not decided whether the documents were leaked due to a hack or a leak, Mr Kirby said.
+For three weeks now, Israel has been promising to hit Iran hard in retaliation for Iran’s massed ballistic missile attack on Israel on 1 October.

-Iran says that was in response to Israel’s assassination of the Hezbollah leader, Hassan Nasrallah, on 27 September.
+Iran claims that was a retaliatory measure in response to an assassination by Israel on 27 September of Hezbollah leader, Hassan Nasrallah.

-Military analysts say the phrasing used in the headings looks credible and is consistent with similar classified documents revealed in the past.
-Headed “Top Secret”, they include the acronym “FGI”, standing for “Foreign Government Intelligence”.
-The documents appear to have been circulated to intelligence agencies in the Five Eyes alliance, the five Western nations that regularly share intelligence, namely the US, UK, Canada, Australia and New Zealand.
+Military analysts say the wording in the headings looks legitimate and fits in with other classified documents disclosed to the public in the past.
+Headed “Top Secret”, they feature the abbreviation “FGI”, for “Foreign Government Intelligence”.
+The documents seem to have been distributed to intelligence services in the Five Eyes alliance, the five Western nations that share intelligence regularly- the US, UK, Canada, Australia and New Zealand.

 The acronym “TK” in the documents refers to “Talent Keyhole”, a codeword covering satellite-based Signals Intelligence (SIGINT) and Imagery Intelligence (IMINT).